rnpbr/opennetworking-docs/docs/en/index.md

 This project aims to provide a solid foundation for configuring and simulating networks using modern and efficient tools: **Netbox**, **Containerlab**, and **Netreplica**.

-The **Redes Abertas** project was developed for network professionals and enthusiasts who want to:
+The **Redes Abertas** project was developed for networking professionals and enthusiasts who want to:

 - **Explore**: Test different network configurations in a controlled environment.
 - **Automate**: Use templates to standardize and automate network device configurations.